 On crossroads between New York and Connecticut, the Stissing House has served travelers since it opened in 1784.
 It remains one of those places lost in time, drawing patrons from surrounding towns – and even farther away.

-Nowadays, pods of diners sit on socially distanced tables outside in an enchanting flowering garden illuminated by strands of lights.
-Waiters use an outdoor sink and serving stations in Covid-compliance.
-There’s bug spray and hand sanitizers for guests.
-“They thought of everything,” said my waitress.
+Prior to vaccines, in the summer of ’20, pods of diners sat on socially distanced tables outside in an enchanting flowering garden illuminated by strands of lights.
+Waiters used an outdoor sink and serving stations in Covid-compliance.
+Bug spray and hand sanitizer was available for guests.

-To customize my cocktail, Tracy, the bartender, asked for my “flavor profile.”
+To whit, Tracy, the bartender, asked for my “flavor profile.”
 “A bit sweet, refreshing, on the rocks.
 NO tequila!”
 I said.
 She totally hooked me up.

-The balmy summer evening called for a Herondale Farm Organic Beef Burger with Frittes ($18), and the signature Flash Fried Bulich Farm Mushrooms ($12) – all excellent.
-So much so, I downed every last morsel.
-As a result, I didn’t have any room left for old-fashioned dessert hits like Pavlova, Crème Brulee, Tiramisu, or the ever-popular Lemon Ginger Tart.
-Next time.
+That balmy summer evening called for a Herondale Farm Organic Beef Burger with Frittes ($18), and the signature Flash Fried Bulich Farm Mushrooms ($12) – all excellent.
+Can’t wait to taste what de Boer whips up.

 EAT: Babette’s Kitchen, Millbrook